 - 10 mins unloading outside cottage then roadside parking throughout village during rest of stay

-- Enclosed terraced garden with sitting areas, furniture & BBQ
+- Enclosed terraced garden with sitting areas, furniture

 - Sorry, no smoking or pets

 - Excellent shops, cafe, pubs & restaurants 2 mins walk